AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 chart.selectStroke("gray", 2);
 ```
 It is also possible to configure the appearance of each cell individually — add extra fields corresponding with the methods mentioned above to your data.

-**Note**: With "stroke", "hoverStroke", and "selectStroke", you can use only objects as values.
-In other cases, you can use either objects or strings.

 In the sample below, the visual settings of each item are configured individually: